superhan-dev/algorithm/studyAndPractice/dynamicPrograming/minChange.md

     for(int coin : coins) {
       // the substraction will accumulated through the algorithm.
 When the value meet zero, all the algorithm will be finished. int subAmount = amount - coin;
-      // When the value meet zero, subCoin variable will have zero as well. int subCoins = minChange(subAmount, coins); // count of coins
+      // When the value meet zero, subCoin will be zero. int subCoins = minChange(subAmount, coins); // count of coins
-      // If the subAmount is not negative number, It need to be counted if(subCoins != -1){
+      // If the subAmount is not negative number, It needs to be counted if(subCoins != -1){
         int numCoins = subCoins + 1; // sub coins plus current(+1) count.
         if(numCoins < minCoins || minCoins == -1){